Women Around the World Who ROCK

 Gesina painted—AND SIGNED—this one.

 Gesina was born in 1631 into a family of artists of means, so she didn’t need to support herself as an artist.
 Unfortunately, she seldom signed her work.
 She created some paintings in collaboration with her half-brother, who then signed them and got sole credit.
 This portrait of their little brother Moses is the only known painting signed by Gesina.
-It was acquired for three million euros by the Rijksmuseum in 2023 from an unwitting antiques dealer.
+It was acquired for three million euros by the Rijksmuseum in 2023 from an antiques dealer unwitting of its current value and import.

 Gesina enjoyed working in poetry and philosophy in her watercolor paintings, which she preserved in a diary-type notebook.
-Here’s The Triumph of the Art of Painting over Death.
+Here’s one of them.

 Is Gesina foreshadowing her obscurity with the female artist’s gagged mouth?